exercism/javascript/concepts/for-loops/about.md

 All three parts of the header are optional.
 This is rarely utilized in practice.
-You can read more about this in the [MDN documentation][mdn-optional-header-parts]
+You can read more about this in the [MDN documentation][mdn-optional-header-parts].

 ## Nested For Loops